Amit6006/Develop_Performance_Analytics_Dashboard/README.md

 The Developer Performance Analytics Dashboard is a simple tool to monitor developer activity by analyzing GitHub repository data.
 It calculates key metrics like commit frequency and pull request merge rate and visualizes these through an intuitive dashboard.
-This project helps teams track productivity and identify areas for improvement.
+This project helps teams track productivity and identify the areas for improvement.

 Steps to Run the Project are: